project-aero/reporting-process/simulation/README.md

+The ``simulation`` subdirectory contains:
-This subdirectory contains files used to produce simulation results as well as the simulation results that were used to generate the figures in the paper.
-The latter is contained in the zip archive ``work-2017-08-29_17-29-29-light.zip``.
-Scripts used to generate the results as well as some other non-essential but related scripts are in ``src``.
+1) simulation results used to generate the figures in the paper contained in the zip archive ``work-2017-08-29_17-29-29-light.zip``.
+2) All scripts used to generate the simulation results in the directory ``src``.
+3) Docker files (see below)
+4) A copy of the R package spaero
+5) Some additional non-essential but related scripts in ``src``.

-To enhance reproduciblity, the scripts were run within a Docker container based on an image that is available on Docker Hub.
+To facilitate reproducibility, the scripts were run within a Docker container based on an image that is available on Docker Hub.
 The file ``build-image`` was used to create the image based on the ``Dockerfile``.
-On systems with Docker installed, when the bash script ``run-scripts`` is run, it should pull the Docker container down from Docker Hub and run the Makefile in ``src`` within the container to reproduce the full simulation results.
-Note that the script is meant to be run from the parent directory to ``src`` and it will create a time-stamped child directory containing the simulation output.
-This output includes many intermediate results that were removed from the previously-mentioned zip archive to make its size suitable for distribution.
-The script ``src/make-light.sh`` was used to generate this lighter version of the results.
+To reproduce the results on systems with Docker installed, run the bash script ``run-scripts`` the ``simulation`` subdirectory.
+This script will:

+1) Pull the Docker container down from Docker Hub and create a time-stamped child directory
+2) Run the Makefile in ``src`` to reproduce the full simulation results in the time-stamped child directory

+Reproducing the full output is computationally intensive and not recommended on a desktop computer.
+The full output comes to about 30GB and includes many intermediate results which are not needed to recreate the figures.
+The script ``src/make-light.sh`` is included to generate a lighter compressed zip version of the results and only includes the data necessary for figures.

-It is also possible to run the scripts without Docker, although one might have to consult the Docker image to determine the correct versions of the software to use.
-One important dependency, the spaero R package for calculating the moving window statistics, is included in this subdirectory.
+It is also possible to run the scripts without Docker, although one might have to consult the Docker image to determine the correct software versions to use.
+One important dependency, the spaero
+R package for calculating the moving window statistics, is included in this subdirectory.
 The right sequence in which the scripts must be run to produce the results can be seen in ``src/Makefile``.